kristineccles/old_crow_hg/README.md

 # old_crow_hg

 This code is associated with the publication:
-#### A multi-century tree-ring Hg record from Old Crow, northern Yukon, Canada.
+#### A continental and marine-influenced tree ring mercury record in Old Crow, Yukon, Canada

-Eccles, K.M.,  Majeed, H., Lehnherr, I., Porter, T. (2019).
-A multi-century tree-ring Hg record from Old Crow, northern Yukon, Canada.
-To be submitted to Earth and Space Chemistry.
+Eccles, K.M.,  Majeed, H., Lehnherr, I., Porter, T. (2020).
+A continental and marine-influenced tree ring mercury record in Old Crow, Yukon, Canada.
+Submitted to Earth and Space Chemistry.

 # Notes
 ### Order to Run